 ‘I was also getting a connection to landscape by really looking deep into it […] I was trying to look at the pictures and compare them to what I was seeing.
 I felt connected to the landscape, I feel much more connected to the landscape than if I hadn’t done this.’

 To encourage and enhance a more embodied exploration or sensing of place, strong stimulation of hearing through app audio content aimed to reduce the dominant sense of sight.
 Using the body to hear but also move, balance, experience different temperatures, weather and textured surfaces heightened senses.
-Sound invisible, immaterial but affectivecreates atmosphere and animates the landscape that moves past the walker like frames of a film.
-Composer and sound artist David Prior compares the binary of passive listening and ‘active engagement’ during hearing (2010: 95) to the increasing scale of attention in sight descriptive terms ‘seeing’, ‘looking’ and ‘watching’ (2010: 95).
-Concentration or effort to understand (entendre means to listen and to understand in French Iddon 2010:7implies cognition during hearing.
-With ‘no separable, disengaged and disembodied ‘mind’’ (Moores 2012:40) in the phenomenological experience, mind and body act together during the app described as ‘mindscape landscape bodyscape’ extending a geopoetic notion of ‘mindscape landscape’ (White 2004: 63; Legendre 2011) by inserting the corporeal.
+Sound – invisible, immaterial but affective – creates atmosphere and animates the landscape that moves past the walker like frames of a film.
+Composer and sound artist David Prior compares the binary of passive listening and ‘active engagement’ during hearing (2010: 95) to the increasing scale of attention in the sight descriptive terms ‘seeing’, ‘looking’ and ‘watching’ (2010: 95).
+Concentration or effort to understand (entendre means to listen and to understand in French [Iddon 2010:7]) implies cognition during hearing.
+With ‘no separable, disengaged and disembodied ‘mind’’ (Moores 2012:40) in the phenomenological experience, mind and body act together during the app, described as ‘mindscape landscape bodyscape,’ extending a geopoetic notion of ‘mindscape landscape’ (White 2004: 63; Legendre 2011) by inserting the corporeal.

-Active listening is needed to catch and process a live layered mix while moving fleeting traces of external sounds, recorded sound effects, recorded narrative and sometimes internal narrative, although this was silenced for one female geographer:
+Active listening is needed to catch and process a live layered mix while moving – fleeting traces of external sounds, recorded sound effects, recorded narrative and sometimes internal narrative, although this was silenced for one female geographer:

-‘The experience of listening to the voices, it throws you out of yourself into the landscape because you’re trying, you’re listening to someone and not listening to yourself […] you don’t have that little white noise of your own narrative going on’
+‘The experience of listening to the voices, it throws you out of yourself into the landscape because you’re trying, you’re listening to someone and not listening to yourself […] you don’t have that little white noise of your own narrative going on.’

-Unfamiliarity with listening cognition, the immersive quality of the work combined with the ‘newness’ of the locative media experience were given as reasons behind those that experienced ‘the head down listening thing’ rather than looking about them to connect with the landscape, a primary aim of the app.
-‘I suspect I listened and didn’t look’ said a female artist academic.
-A male artist described why he enjoyed sitting down and listening to the tracks rather than walking
+Unfamiliarity with listening cognition, the immersive quality of the work combined with the ‘newness’ of the locative media experience, were given as reasons behind those that experienced ‘the head down listening thing’ rather than looking about them to connect with the landscape, a primary aim of the app.
+‘I suspect I listened and didn’t look,’ said a female artist academic.
+A male artist described why he enjoyed sitting down and listening to the tracks rather than walking:

-‘I […] was able to listen to them properly rather than listen to the contradiction between them and the environment I was in, or trying not to be in two places at once […] but that’s possibly my dyspraxia […] having to really concentrate on what I’m hearing to be able to hear it properly’
+‘I […] was able to listen to them properly rather than listen to the contradiction between them and the environment I was in, or trying not to be in two places at once […] but that’s possibly my dyspraxia […] having to really concentrate on what I’m hearing to be able to hear it properly.’

-The sensation of being in two places at once physical and digital, is part of the locative media app experience but, as the comment above indicates, this is disconcerting and difficult to process for some people.
+The sensation of being in two places at once, physical and digital, is part of the locative media app experience – but, as the comment above indicates, this is disconcerting and difficult to process for some people.
 The contradiction between the embodied physical reality and the (sometimes embodied) digital storied place was also hard to process.
 From a tourist’s perspective, a participant commented, Hayle looks ‘twee and peaceful’ so that it is

-‘a bit weird thinking of it as a really industrial landscape because that’s not what you’re sensing’
+‘a bit weird thinking of it as a really industrial landscape because that’s not what you’re sensing.’

-There is a clash between the busy industrial or wartime Hayle in the app and Hayle through new buildings, popping up late in the appmaking process.
+There is a clash between the busy industrial or wartime Hayle in the app and the transformation of Hayle through new buildings, popping up late in the app-making process.

 Conclusion